We’re Here to Help 720.891.4657

 Those numbers are according to a recent report by the Heroin Response Work Group, an organization formed in May 2016 to assess the extent of the state’s problem.

-The full report can be found here, but these are a few of the findings:
+These are a few of the findings:

 • Heroin is on the rise.
 Reported arrests for heroin offenses in Colorado have increased by 515 percent from 743 in 2011 to 4,575 in 2015.